View David Smith's Obituary on AtlanticNewsTelegraph.com and share memories

 Funeral services will be held at 10:30 a.m., Saturday, March 7 at Roland Funeral Home.
 Burial will be in the Brighton Township Cemetery in Marne, with military honors by the Atlantic Color Guard.

-In lieu of flowers memorials are suggested to be given to the family for later designation to the Buck Creek United Methodist Church, Atlantic Gospel Chapel, Nishna Valley Family YMCA, or the Atlantic Kiwanis Club.
+In lieu of flowers, memorials are requested to be given to the family for later designation between the Atlantic Gospel Chapel, Nishna Valley Family YMCA, the Atlantic Kiwanis Club, and Buck Creek Methodist Church.

 Roland Funeral Service is caring for David's family and his arrangements.
 Condolences may be left at www.rolandfuneralservice.com.